cambridge/thesis/README.md

 Now you can start writing your thesis using the `thesis.tex` file.

+Finally, build the `PDF` document by running (in the command line):

+    make

 ## How will it look like?

 Your thesis document will look something like this (using the Adobe Sabon font and the _clean_ sample, which can be found in [`./Samples/clean`](https://github.com/cambridge/thesis/tree/master/Samples/clean)):

 * [Thesis Sample (PDF)](https://github.com/downloads/cambridge/thesis/thesis.pdf)

 The template also supports DVI and PS formats.
-All three formats are generated by the provided `Makefile`.
+All three formats can be generated with the provided `Makefile`.

-## Producing PDF, DVI and PS documents
+## Producing `PDF`, `DVI` and `PS` documents

 ### Build your thesis

-To build your thesis, run:
+To build the `PDF` version of your thesis, run:

     make

+This build procedure uses `pdflatex` and will produce `thesis.pdf`.

+To produce `DVI` and `PS` versions of your document, you should run:

+    ./makeps

+or

+    make BUILD_STRATEGY=latex

-This should build `thesis.dvi`, `thesis.ps` and `thesis.pdf` documents.
+This will use the `latex` command to build the document and will produce `thesis.dvi`, `thesis.ps` and `thesis.pdf` documents.

 ### Clean unwanted files